Andrews54757/FastStream/README.md

 1. Go to `chrome://extensions`
 2. Turn on developer mode
-3. Drag and drop the `chrome` directory of this repository
+3. Drag and drop the `chrome` directory of this repository, or the prebuilt ZIP found on the [Releases page](https://github.com/Andrews54757/FastStream/releases)

 **THERE IS NO BUILT-IN AUTOMATIC UPDATE SYSTEM.
 If you go this route, please make sure to check back often for updates because I will often fix bugs as I encounter them.
 FastStream will remind you in the settings page, but you will have to update it manually.**